philippschmalen/devcontainer-python-uv-template/README.md

 - Add dependencies: `uv add <package-name>` (runs inside the container)
 - `pre-commit` (linting, formatting, testing) runs automatically on commit
+- want to ignore files that are specific to *you* without using `.gitignore`?
+Add them to `.git/info/exclude`

 ## Background